-E Type Hours: Work-based experience (E hours are used infrequently).
+E Type Hours: Work-based experience (E hours are used infrequently and require Education Director pre-approval).

-- Student has shown competency to work at an approved off-site employer and independently performs the occupation as any other employee with limited supervision. - Used to accommodate specific program requirements not addressed by D Type hours. - Discuss intended use with relevant Education Director.
+- Student has shown competency to work at an approved off-site employer and independently performs the occupation as any other employee with limited supervision. - Employer works with the student to meet their learning objectives. - Used to accommodate specific program requirements not addressed by D Type hours, including limited clinicals\. - Discuss intended use with relevant Education Director.